azadbolour/boardgame/BACKLOG.md

   Can still copy the executable and any special libraries to a docker image for deployment to ECS.

-- Try to use the play docker plugin to generate the docker image for play.
+- Try to use the Play docker plugin to generate the docker image for play.
 Need to work out how to provide allowed hosts and the play secret in a secure manner to the server created by the plugin.